DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Some countries do not have any reporting requirements
 - 1.5.2 Licensing and intellectual property (IP) requirements
   - **Intellectual property**: intangible assets (e.g. software, data)
-  - **Trademarks**: words, slogans, and logos used to identify a company and its products or services
+  - **Trademarks**: words, slogans, and logos used to identify a company and its products or services.
-  - **Patents**: a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent
+  - **Patents**: a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent.
+Have expiration date.
     - **Utility**: protect the intellectual property rights of inventors
     - **Design**: cover the appearance of an invention and last for 15 years; note design patents on't protect the idea of an invention only its form, and are generally seen as weaker
     - Software: area of on-going controversy; Google vs Oracle; given to rise of "patent trolls"
-  - **Copyright**: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification
+  - **Copyright**: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification.
+Also can include software code published in academic journal.
+Copyright and patent protection both have expiration dates.
   - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
   - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public
+  - When you file application for protection, until registration is granted, you can use the **TM** symbol to inform others that it is protected under trademark law.
+Once the application is approved, the name becomes a registered trademark, and you can begin using the **®** symbol.
+The **©** symbol is used to represent a copyright.
 - 1.5.3 Import/export controls
   -  Every country has laws around the import and export of hardware and software; e.g. the US has restrictions around the export of cryptographic technology, and Russia requires a license to import encryption technologies manufactured outside the country
   -  The _Bureau of Industry and Security_ within the Department of Commerce sets regulations on the export of encryption products outside of the United States.